 Manichaean literature also existed in this language.
-We would probably not know about this, if in the beginning of the 20th century, archeological expeditions to the Turfan oasis (in Xinjiang province of PRC) had not discovered piles of manuscripts written in a number of Iranian languages, including Middle Persian.
+We would probably not know about this, if in the beginning of the 20th century, archeological expeditions to the Turfan oasis (in Xinjiang province of the PRC) had not discovered piles of manuscripts written in a number of Iranian languages, including Middle Persian.

 It may come as a surprise, but Christian literature also existed in Middle Persian.
-The only surviving witness to this is a tiny, few-page manuscript fragment, a translation from the Syriac version of the Book of Psalms.
+The only surviving witness to this is a tiny, few-page manuscript fragment, a translation of the Syriac version of the Book of Psalms.
 It was discovered in 1905, during the second Turfan expedition.

 Zoroastrian Literature in Middle Persian/Pahlavi

-Interesting epic literature specimens include Kārnāmag ī Ardaxšēr ī Pābagān (Book of the deeds of Ardashir of Pabag), which tells the story of the founder of the Sasanian dynasty, and Ayādgār ī Zarērān (“Memorial of Zarer”), about the epic battle between the Iranians and their enemies over Zoroastrianism.
+Interesting epic literature specimens include the Kārnāmag ī Ardaxšēr ī Pābagān (Book of the deeds of Ardashir of Pabag), which tells the story of the founder of the Sasanian dynasty, and Ayādgār ī Zarērān (“Memorial of Zarer”), about the epic battle between the Iranians and their enemies over Zoroastrianism.